enkodellc/blazorboilerplate/README.md

 To create a boilerplate code base using Blazor / MatBlazor & .Net Core that includes most of the basic functionality of a starter kit (similar to AspnetBoilerplate) that is lean yet powerful for anyone to build off.
 A repository that is not controlled by a corporation but by a community.

 # Live demo
 [Blazor Boilerplate](https://blazorboilerplate.com) - Kick the tires.
-The initial release is fairly simple but I am updating almost daily!
+The initial release is fairly simple but I am updating bi-weekly!

 ## Prerequisites